 · Were you able to maintain a reference point and keep your heading?

 · What could you improve on during the next session?

 Once you are comfortable with full Barrel Roll maneuvers, you will most likely begin experimenting with other belly/back transitions or even tricks, depending on your skill level.
 Never hesitate to ask your Instructor what drills or moves could bring you closer to your own personal goals.
 Also, make sure to allow some time to yourself in the tunnel to be creative with what you know already.
 It is not only fun, but will make you a more confident flyer!

 What skill level is next?

-The belly to back front flip transition, the first real “flip” that you will learn and the first transition that travels “over your head”.
-Still a basic move and using the airflow to complete the move successfully will be the key, this maneuver will give you the first glimpse in to some slight disorientation which is something you wil be come ultimately comfortable with as you progress as a wind tunnel free flyer.
+The front layout transition, the first real “flip” that you will learn and the first transition that travels “over your head”.
+You will learn how to adjust your body position and manage the airflow around your body in order to succecssfuly complete the transition while covering the the width of the tunnel.
+This maneuver will give you the first glimpse in to some slight disorientation which is something you will be come ultimately comfortable with as you progress.